ignc-research/arena-rosnav/docs/DRL-Training.md

 python run_agent.py --load DRL_LOCAL_PLANNER_2021_03_22__19_33 -s obstacle_map1_obs20
 ```
 **Notes**:
+- The ```--log``` flag should only be set with *start_training.launch* as simulation launcher as it requires the dedicated plan manager to control the episodes in order to log correct statistics.
-- Make sure that drl mode is activated in ```plan_fsm_param.yaml``` (*../arena-rosnav/arena_bringup/launch/plan_fsm_param.yaml*)
+- *When running start_arena_flatland.launch*: Make sure that ```drl_mode``` is activated in [plan_fsm_param.yaml](../arena_bringup/launch/plan_fsm_param.yaml)
-- Make sure that the simulation speed doesn't overlap the agent's calculation time for an action (an obvious indicator: same action gets published multiple times successively and thus the agent moves unreasonably)
+- Make sure that the simulation speed doesn't overlap the agent's action calculation time (an obvious indicator: same action gets published multiple times successively and thus the agent moves unreasonably)
 - If your agent was trained with normalized observations, it's necessary to provide the *vec_normalize.pkl*

+#### Sequential Evaluation of multiple Agents
+For the automatic testing of several agents in a single call, one can specify a list containing an arbitrary number of agent names in [run_script.py](/arena-rosnav/arena_navigation/arena_local_planner/learning_based/arena_local_planner_drl/scripts/deployment/run_agent.py).

+**Note**:
+- Guaranteed execution of each agent is currently only provided with the *start_training.launch* as simulation launcher
+- ```--load``` flag has to be set *None*, otherwise the script will only consider the agent provided with the flag.

 ### Important Directories